 Specify where the value for each field should come from.
 Values must be valid for the field type (integer, string, etc).
 The options below may vary depending on the field type or component.

-1) No, have the user complete the field: (nothing pre-filled) Use this option when potential values are unknown.
+1) User completes the field: (nothing pre-filled) Use this option when potential values are unknown.

 2) Set a custom default value: Use this option when you have a specific (non-variable) value to set this field to.